 Although we should control as many Internet doorways as possible, the best filter in the world is the one each child carries inside his/her heart and mind.
 Remember, it’s not a matter of if your child will be exposed to pornography, but instead, a matter of when.
 Our kids need to know what to do when it happens.
 They need a whole belt full of tools they can pull out to battle our pornified world, especially when the exposure happens in the pressure-filled environment of their school.

-One of the most effective ways for parents to pass on their values to their children is through open and honest conversation about life, including how technology is used.
+One of the most effective ways for parents to pass on their values to their children is through open and honest conversations about life, including how technology is used.

 Covenant Eyes is a tool that can help parents create that culture of open and honest conversation.
 For young children, we understand the need for a good filter, and we have that.
 But, at some point, a child will need to understand that a bunch of rules doesn’t make us more like Christ.
 Instead, choosing to honor Him with our choices out of love for Him draws Him near.
 When parents teach their kids about Accountability, they teach their children to live in the light, where there is nothing to hide.